matt-cook/corpchaps.com/get-started/start-your-corporate-chaplaincy-business.md

 *Please note that this ebook is available only as a PDF download.
 It is not available in Kindle, ePub, or hard-copy format.*

 ## Legal and Business Sample Documents
-We’ve prepared five documents to get your business up and running, so there’s no need to start from scratch.
+We’ve prepared seven documents to get your business up and running, so there’s no need to start from scratch.
 You’re encouraged to adapt each document to meet your needs when contracting with client companies, drafting reports, and hiring chaplains.
 While these documents are not substitute for legal counsel, they will give you a foundation.

 *   **Client Company Letter of Agreement** for outlining services to be contracted between your chaplaincy organization and a client company.
 *   **Client Company Proposal** for proposing services between a client company and chaplaincy provider.